hardwario/docs/chester/catalog-applications/chester-current.md

    :::tip

-   Use the `measure` command to trigger the measurement.
+   Use the `sample` command to trigger the measurement.

    :::